bobbybol/functional-programming-in-javascript/README.md

 JavaScript has some very useful higher-order functions built-in:

 ### Filter
 Filter is a very simple and useful function; it can be called on an array and will return a filtered version of that array.
-Filter accepts another function as its argument: when this function returns true while iterating over an element of the array, this element is pushed into a new array.
+Filter accepts another function as its argument: when this callback function returns `true` while iterating over an element of the array, that element is pushed into a new array.
 If the function returns false, the current array element is ignored.

 ```javascript
 let felines = [